A DC-Reformulation for Gradient-$L^0$-Constrained Problems: Introduction

 A wide range of applications benefit from sparsity of the solutions to their characterizing optimization problems, \ie, when the solutions are localized in a suitable sense.
 Standard example applications include sensor and control device placement problems \cite{Stadler:2009:1,ChepuriLeus:2015:1}, optimal experimental design \cite{AlexanderianPetraStadlerGhattas:2014:1,HaberMagnantLuceroTenorio:2012:1}, imaging problems \cite{GehreKluthLipponenJinSeppaenenKaipioMaass:2012:1,ZhongQin:2016:1}, optimization in finance \cite{WuSunGeAllenZhaoZeng:2024:1,BertsimasCoryWright:2022:1,BurkhardtUlrych:2023:1}, signal processing \cite{MarvastiAminiHaddadiSoltanolkotabiKhalajAldroubiSaneiChambers:2012:1} and machine learning \cite{DeleuBengio:2021:1,KuruogluKuoChan:2023:1}.
 Common approaches for promoting sparsity in the solutions to optimization or optimal control problems proceed by adding corresponding constraints.
 This can be done either explicitly by adding an upper bound on a suitable (semi"~)""norm, or implicitly by adding a penalty term to the objective function.

 In \cite{GotohTakedaTono:2017:1}, the authors considered a cardinality-constrained problem in finite dimensions of the type

 where $\norm{\,\cdot\,}_0$ denotes the $\ell_0$-pseudo-norm that counts the non-zero elements of~$x$.
-Their solution approach was based on solving a family of penalized problems whose target functions are structured as the difference of convex (DC) functions using a DC-specific algorithm; see, \eg, \cite{LeThiPham:2018:1}.
+Their solution approach was based on solving a family of penalized problems, whose objective is the difference of convex (DC) functions, using a DC-specific algorithm; see, \eg, \cite{LeThiPham:2018:1}.
 This approach has been extended in \cite{DittrichWachsmuth:2025:1} to infinite-dimensional problems of the type

 in a reflexive Banach space~$U$ with compact embedding $U \compactly L^1(\Omega)$.
 The $L^0$-pseudo-norm of a function $u \in U$ is defined as the measure of its support, \ie, $\norm{u}_0 = \mu(\supp(u))$, with respect to a suitable measure~$\mu$.